Nortamo/cont_conda/README.md

 mask the `--overlay` mount.
 The singularity images might need changes to work for software environments with more complicated dependencies.

 ## Package new installation

+1. Build the container somewhere `build_container.sh`
+    - Example definition file in `centos_base.def`
+    - copy the container to the base of this repository
+    - set the correct name in `vars.sh`
+2. Create the squashfs with `new_env_install.sh`
+    - Set container installation path (arbitrary)
+    - Set the target to the folder containing the `bin` folder
+    - Define installed packages in `new_env_install.sh`
+    - Or use singularity shell to install manually Steps **3** and **4** are the same as when packaging existing installation.